mattgilbertnet/peterlu.github.io/_posts/2014-08-01-linux_latex.md

 Based on Ubuntu 14.04 LTS, but with fewer kernel updates; XFCE desktop is fast, easy to use, and widespread.
 Either bare-metal install or virtual machine (e.g. VirtualBox) is fine for this demo.

-1. Download `.iso` or `.usb` from [www.linuxmint.com/download.php](http://www.linuxmint.com/download.php)
+1. Download `.iso` or `.usb` from <www.linuxmint.com/download.php>
-2. Make bootable DVD / USB stick; in Linux, there is a program called `Startup Disk Creator`.
+2. Make bootable DVD / USB stick; in Linux, use the program called `Startup Disk Creator`.

-2. Run updates and restart.
+3. Run updates and restart.

 ### Synaptic package manager